Student Catalog

 Leadership is a role and a process in which the nurse involves others in their plan for action.
 The leader must use the skills of facilitation, coordination, communication and mentoring to get others to work more effectively.
 Management regulates care and resources through planning, organizing, directing, delegating, coordinating, and controlling.

-Graduates of the Practical Nursing and the Associate Degree in Nursing programs must have the essential skills and knowledge to function in a broad variety of healthcare settings and demonstrate a commitment to life-long learning.
+Graduates of the Practical Nursing, Associate Degree in Nursing, and Medical Assisting programs must have the essential skills and knowledge to function in a broad variety of healthcare settings and demonstrate a commitment to life-long learning.

 Essential functions are those processes, procedures, or behaviors that nursing professionals must perform in the ordinary course of their duties.
 Essential job functions are non-academic qualities that employees must possess in order to be successful in the field.
-Students in the Practical Nursing and Associate Degree in Nursing programs must carry out several essential functions in order to safeguard patients, fellow students, instructors, and the general public.
-These essential functions are also necessary in order for the student to successfully complete the Practical Nursing or Associate Degree in Nursing program.
+Students in the Practical Nursing, Associate Degree in Nursing, and Medical Assisting programs must carry out several essential functions in order to safeguard patients, fellow students, instructors, and the general public.
+These essential functions are also necessary in order for the student to successfully complete the Practical Nursing, Associate Degree in Nursing, or Medical Assisting program.

 If a student or applicant has a disability and thinks that they may require a reasonable accommodation to meet these essential functions, then the student or applicant should refer to the process outlined in the Americans with Disabilities Act (ADA) policy in this Catalog.

-Practical Nursing and Associate Degree in Nursing students understand and acknowledge that these essential functions include, but are not limited to:
+Practical Nursing, Associate Degree in Nursing, and Medical Assisting students understand and acknowledge that these essential functions include, but are not limited to:

 Critical Thinking: Students must demonstrate the ability to have clinical judgment to provide safe, quality patient care; and the ability to acquire, assimilate, integrate, and apply information, and problem solve.